 We now discuss the choice of the test statistic.
 The generic PPP introduced in Section \ref{sec::general-ppp} allows for using any test statistic.
 However, practitioners may find the strong null hypothesis restrictive.
 Moreover, frequentist's statisticians may completely dismiss the PPP due to its Bayesian nature.
 To address these concerns, we propose to use the studentized doubly robust statistic in the PPP, which yields an asymptotically valid $p$-value for the weak null hypothesis

 for the average causal effect.
 This guarantee is under the frequentist's paradigm \citep[cf.][]{robins2000asymptotic} even though the original PPP is motivated by Bayesian thinking.

 Even though Section \ref{sec::causal-pscore-central} has a completely different motivation from the Bayesian PPP, the estimators there can provide important insights into choosing the test statistic.
 If $H_{0\textsc{n}}$ is of interest, then intuitively, we can choose $T$ as the absolute value of $\hattauipw$, $\hattaureg$ or $\hattaudr$.
 Previous results for the FRT \citep{chung2013exact, wu2021randomization, zhao2021covariate}, however, suggest that using them in the PPP does not ensure correct type one error rate even in large samples.
-Better choices are the absolute value of the studentized estimators, that is, $\hattauipw$, $\hattaureg$ and $\hattaudr$ divided by the corresponding consistent standard errors.
+Better choices are the absolute value of the {\it studentized} estimators, that is, $\hattauipw$, $\hattaureg$ and $\hattaudr$ divided by the corresponding consistent standard errors.

 Our simulation below will demonstrate the superiority of the studentized estimators, especially the one based on the doubly robust estimator.
 We focus on the empirical evaluation of the PPP and leave the rigorous frequentist's theory to another report.